BrandonDowns/bmd-mle-project-challenge/README.md

 solution to stakeholders.
 Once you've completed the project, you will deliver present your solution to our team.
 The context of this project mocks a real-world problem involving real estate.
-When you present to us, we would like you to pretend that we real estate professionals rather than engineers.
+When you present to us, we would like you to pretend that we are real estate professionals rather than engineers.
 Once you've finished that presentation, we will dig deeper into the technical details of the solution.